Categories

 When you’re ready to go, keep these travel tips from Dr. Marks in mind:

-• Take frequent rest stops and let your pet get out of the carrier for a walk, a sip of water and a treat, and some attention from you.
-To prevent accidental escapes, keep vehicle doors and windows closed when letting your cat out of her carrier for a stretch.
-Play with her in the vehicle with her favorite wand toy.
-Place a treat or small special meal in the carrier to encourage her to return.
-Practice this process at home prior to the trip so your cat knows the drill.
+• Take frequent rest stops.
+Let your pet get out of the carrier for a walk, a sip of water and a treat, and some attention from you.
+Many cats feel safest remaining in their carrier during travel.
+If your cat is comfortable and secure inside the vehicle, offer treats or enrichment in a way that prioritizes safety.
 Make sure your dog’s leash is attached and you have it firmly in hand before opening the vehicle door.

-• Pack collapsible water and food bowls and keep a cooler with water handy (this is also useful for certain medications).
+• Pack travel essentials.
+Bring collapsible water and food bowls and keep a cooler with water handy (this is also useful for certain medications).
 Don’t forget an extra dog leash and a litter box.
 A first aid kit is a good idea, too.

-• Know signs of anxiety, such as a crouched position, tucked tail, raised hackles, pinned ears, or a wide-eyed look.
+• Watch for signs of fear, anxiety, and stress (FAS).
+Signs may include a crouched position, tucked tail, raised hackles, pinned ears, or a wide-eyed look.
 “Dogs will pant and might have a very wide, swollen tongue when they’re anxious or hot, and cats tend to freeze and get very, very quiet,” Dr. Marks says.

 Finally, never leave a dog or cat alone in a car.